Labyrinth (1986 film): Home media

 A 30th anniversary edition of Labyrinth was released on DVD, Blu-ray, and 4K Blu-ray in 2016.
-An Amazon exclusive gift set version with came with packaging similar to Jareth's Escher-style stairs.
+An Amazon exclusive gift set version came with packaging similar to Jareth's Escher-style stairs.
 New features included "The Henson Legacy" featuring Jennifer Connelly and members of the Henson family discussing Jim Henson's puppetry style and includes a visit to the Center for Puppetry Arts, which houses many of Jim Henson's puppets.
 Adam Savage from MythBusters hosts a Q&A with Brian Henson, David Goelz, Karen Prell, and Sheri Weiser.
 Jennifer Connelly, Brian Henson, and Cheryl Henson pay tribute to David Bowie in "The Goblin King".

 In 2021, a 35th anniversary limited edition of Labyrinth was released on Blu-ray and 4K Blu-ray as a set in a digibook designed to resemble Sarah's book from the film.
 The 2021 Blu-ray disc is the same as the 2016 release, while the 2021 4K Blu-ray disc includes an upgraded 4K transfer with Dolby Vision HDR, and special features such as 25 minutes of deleted and extended scenes with optional commentary by Brian Henson and 55 minutes of footage from the original auditions for the role of Sarah.

 On January 1, 2024, a worldwide distribution agreement signed between Shout!
 Studios and the Jim Henson Company for Labyrinth and The Dark Crystal as well as associated content went into effect.
 The agreement grants Shout!
 Studios streaming, video-on-demand, broadcast, digital download, packaged media and limited non-theatrical rights to the films.
 The company released the films on all major digital entertainment platforms on February 6, 2024.